bluefireteam/audioplayers/contributing.md

 Once your feature got approved to start developing, feel free to send your PRs!
 However, we have a few important PR rules:

+ * Start your PR title with a [conventional commit](https://www.conventionalcommits.org) type (feat:, fix: etc).
  * Your build must pass.
 Please make sure everything is green!
  * Follow guidelines.
+For the Dart side, follow [Flame's official style guide](https://github.com/flame-engine/flame/blob/main/STYLEGUIDE.md).
 We don't have a code analyzer for the native side (yet!), but please follow the code around you to make it properly formatted and linted.
-For Java, please follow an acceptable standard [like this one](https://google.github.io/styleguide/javaguide.html).
 There is nothing worse than badly formatted code!
- * Write clean, beautiful and easy to understand code, with comments if necessary and docs if possible.
+ * Write clean, beautiful and easy to understand code, with comments if necessary and docs if applicable.
- * Update our README/docs accordingly to your change, making it clear which platforms are supported.
+ * Update our README/getting started/feature parity table/any other docs accordingly to your change, making it clear which platforms are supported.
  * Try to support all platforms where it makes sense.
 This is a hard thing to ask, and we understand and we will merge PRs that only work on one platform as well.
 But if you have the time, please help us with feature parity.
  * Make sure your change is testable on the `example` app.
-If necessary, add it.
+If necessary, add to it.
 This is **mandatory**.
 We need to be able to at least manually try your feature.
 Tests are even better of course (see below).
- * Try to add tests.
-We (sadly) have very little test coverage.
-If any new feature had some tests, it would help us a great deal.
-But this is also a hard ask because we don't have the easiest infrastructure to test, in fact, audio is hard to test.
- * Add your change to the CHANGELOG under the `[next]` section.
+ * Try to add tests, if possible.
+We don't strive for 100% coverage, but we have very basic driver tests and unit tests where it makes sense (not all places can be tested for an audio player app).
  * Do not add a new version to the changelog, bump versions or anything like that.
-We will deal with the release process and decide the next version after things are merged.
+We will deal with the release process using `melos` whenever there is something to release.